wagov/soc-onboarding/Sentinel-Connector-Guidance.md

 # Microsoft Sentinel Connector Guide
 The below guide has been constructed to prioritise connectors and configuration based on cost and complexity.
 There are several [free data sources](https://docs.microsoft.com/en-us/azure/sentinel/billing?tabs=commitment-tier#free-data-sources) for [Microsoft Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/), however the best approach is to connect as much as you can, then monitor costs and [run queries to understand your data ingestion](https://docs.microsoft.com/en-us/azure/sentinel/billing-monitor-costs#run-queries-to-understand-your-data-ingestion) to reduce your costs where possible.

-## High value / low cost connections
+## High value / low-cost connections
 These connectors are largely built into the cost of the services they protect, and provide a high value in terms of assets protected.

 1. [Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-active-directory) - Identity management logs